saidalbouti99/rsvp-app-form/README.md

 🧪 Testing

-The application includes Unit Tests to ensure the reliability of the data layer:
+The application includes Unit Tests to ensure the reliability of the data layer.

-Repository Tests: Verified using MockK to ensure correct delegation of API calls.

-Validation Logic: (Optional) Tests the isInputValid logic within the ViewModel.

-To run the tests, execute:

-Bash
-./gradlew test
+How to Run Tests (Recommended)
+The easiest way to run the tests is directly within **Android Studio**:

+1. **Locate the test file**: Navigate to `app/src/test/java/com/example/rsvpform/RsvpRepositoryTest.kt`.
+2. **Click the Play Button**: Click the green arrow icon (play button) located next to the class name or individual test methods.
+3. **View Results**: The "Run" window at the bottom of the IDE will display the pass/fail status and logs.

+> **Note**: This method is recommended as Android Studio automatically manages the Java Runtime (JDK) and environment paths for you.

 📄 License
 This project is licensed under the MIT License - see the LICENSE file for details.